 Residents should place the excess trash in bags, boxes or trash cans for collection.
-Excess waste and bulk trash will be collected on your bulk pick up day (see collection schedule).
+Excess waste and bulk trash will be collected on your bulk pick up day.
+View the collection schedule.

 If you have excess waste on a regular basis it may be necessary to lease an additional container.
 Bulk trash generally consists of items too large to be placed inside your universal container, such as major appliances and furniture.
 Some examples of acceptable bulk trash are: